sofeess/semtl.github.io/README.md

 # Software Engineering at Montreal Website

-This website is forked from [Projet Pages](https://github.com/projectpages/project-pages/wiki/).
+This website is forked from [Project Pages](https://github.com/projectpages/project-pages/wiki/).
 It uses jekyll, and is hosted by github pages.

 ## Contribute

+Please make pull requests to contribute events or members.
+For all other concerns, use the issue tracker.

-### Add a new event
+### To add a new event

+Create a Markdown page under the `_posts` folder.

 ### Add a new member

+Add the member to the `members.yml` file in the `_data` folder.